J-O-B/portfolio/README.md

 ![Lighthouse Test](assets/readme/lighthouse.jpg)

 ### Performance:
 > To boost my performance score, I have changed all my images to .jpg format, as well as lowered their size, but not to a point that changed their overall quality.
-This is why my performance score is not higher.
-I was not willing to lower the quality of the design element of my page to improve this score.
+To raise this score, I could possibly have used "next gen" format such as WebP.
+With that being said, I was not willing to lower the quality of the design of my page to improve this score.

 ### Accessibility:
 > To increase accessibility I have used alt text, screen reader text (where needed) and have implemented JavaScript buttons for my audio file instead of the basic
 HTML 'audio controls', this will allow users who cannot use a mouse access the specific buttons.
+This page also implements structured heading order.
+I have also implemented colors, and designs that are accepted under [WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/) (Web Content Accessibility Guidelines).

 ### Best Practices:
-> Unfortunately this section seemed to pick up that my logo should have been bigger, even though my logo is sized specific to this project and is therefore displayed at 100%.
-Once again, I chose the design feature of having my logo was more important than raising this section to 100%.
+> Unfortunately lighthouse was picking up my image as if it should be a larger image ("Expected Size: 486 x 180"), I did try to see how this size worked, but I did not like the look, hence the lower score.

 ### SEO:
-> Being a basic HTML document this project follows the basic SEO principles including a meta description, a favicon, and other basic SEO principles.
+> Being a basic HTML document this project follows the basic SEO principles including a meta description, a favicon, and other basic SEO principles such as heading structure paragraph lengths and other features.

 --------------------
 ## **Deployment**